kevinconway/sqlite-cdc/README.md

 `--disable-subsec` flag in the example executable.

 It's important to note that the version is associated with the client and not the database file.
 It is possible to have both old and new clients operating on the same database file.
+The lowest versioned client determines the limitations.

 ### Clients With Version Less Than 3.38.0